It's Time to Up Your Mental Game: There are Mountains to Climb

 Here’s one essential action: WE CAN HIT PAUSE.
 We need to hit pause.
 To interrupt the freaking-out brain, the frantic heart.
 To stop feeding our negative thoughts & emotions as soon as we are aware we’re experiencing them.
-Here’s the deal: While our initial negative reactions are often valid – fear and anxiety around COVID, anyone? -- their purpose of making us aware that something big is afoot is complete within seconds.
+Here’s the deal: While our initial negative reactions are often valid, their purpose of making us aware that something big is afoot is complete within seconds.

 Outside of grief, do not give any negative thoughts and feelings extra airtime or attempt to negotiate or problem solve with them in the mix.
 Instead, interrupt and disempower them by taking a mini mental fitness break (15 seconds or longer, if luxury allows), several times throughout your day.
 While you’re still in bed or going to bed.
 While you’re having your morning coffee or tea.
 Just before hopping on a work call or starting your day with energetic kids.
 While washing your hands (lots of opportunities here).

 What do I mean by a mental fitness break?